kerspoon/kerspoon.com/_posts/2013-02-05-magnetic-levitation-simulator.md

 tags: [programming, C++, BEng]
 ---

-A magnetic levitation train simulator based around a custom numerical integrator with a physics model and a control system.
-The control system was created from scratch for this application.
-Developed in C++ for my B.Eng.
+As part of my B.Eng project along with a [Genetic Algorithm Optimisation Tool]({% post_url 2013-02-05-genetic-algorithm %}) I desigend and implemented a magnetic levitation train simulator.
+This was based around a numerical model written as a system of non-linear [ODEs](http://en.wikipedia.org/wiki/Ordinary_differential_equation).

+The integration algorithm was split into linear and non-linear parts.
+The linear parts were solved using a [LU-decomposition](http://en.wikipedia.org/wiki/LU_decomposition) to speed up the matrix inversion of the [Backward Euler solver](http://en.wikipedia.org/wiki/Numerical_ordinary_differential_equations).
+This linear solver was calcluated  assuming the non-linear parts were constants.
+These were then calcluated and set to be new constant values.
+The process was repeated until the non-linear and linear parts agreed on the solution.
+This was developed from scratch in C++ using a core routine with no memory alocations, optimised carefully for speed.